Dr Colin Mackie

 - Location: 2.33a Liberty Building

-The focus of my current research is upon the intersection of, and interaction between, corporate and environmental law.
-Whilst corporate law enables operators to externalise their pollution costs, environmental law is built upon the principles that polluters ought to internalise those costs (the ‘polluter-pays’ principle) and preventive action should be taken.
-I develop legal solutions to this inherent conflict, enabling these areas of law to live together more harmoniously.
-I connect my research to wider debates regarding how best to deliver sustainable development goals, particularly transitioning to clean energy and generating responsible consumption and production.
+The focus of my research is the intersection of, and interaction between, commercial law (corporate and insolvency law) and public law (environmental, energy and planning law).
+Whilst commercial law enables polluters to ‘externalise’ their pollution (e.g. remediation of environmental damage) and end-of-life (e.g., decommissioning) costs, environmental law, energy law and planning law are often built upon the principles that they ought to internalise those costs (the ‘polluter-pays’ principle) and, where relevant, preventive action should be taken.
+In recent years, I have transitioned to an empirically driven research strategy to gain new insights into the legal problems that this conflict creates.
+I seek to develop novel legal solutions to them and thereby generate a more harmonious relationship between these areas of law and their divergent goals.
+This work is embedded within debates regarding how best to deliver sustainable development goals, particularly through clean energy and generating responsible consumption and production.
+Themes of responsibility and accountability underpin the theoretical and conceptual approaches deployed in my research.

-I am particularly interested in the theorisation of financial assurance, a regulatory tool that requires operators to evidence ability to pay for their environmental obligations (e.g. through insurance, bonds or cash deposits).
-To date, much of my research has been in this area.
-This has been published in the Journal of Environmental Law, Journal of Corporate Law Studies, Energy Policy and the Environmental Law Reporter.
+I am particularly interested in the theorisation of financial assurance, a regulatory tool that requires corporations to evidence ability to pay for their environmental obligations, including the remediation of environmental damage and the decommissioning and site restoration at the end of a project’s life (e.g. through insurance, bonds or cash deposits).
+To date, much of my research has been in this area and has been published in Legal Studies, Journal of Environmental Law, Journal of Corporate Law Studies, Energy Policy and the Environmental Law Reporter.

-I have acted as expert advisor to a variety of organisations, including the Organisation for Economic Co-operation and Development (OECD), a project team headed by representatives of the Environmental Protection Agencies of Scotland and Ireland and a coalition of environmental non-governmental organisations.
-In these roles, I have authored/co-authored the following reports:
+I have acted as expert advisor to a variety of organisations, including the Organisation for Economic Co-operation and Development (OECD), energy regulators, a project team headed by representatives of the Environmental Protection Agencies of Scotland and Ireland, an alliance of financial institutions and a coalition of environmental non-governmental organisations.
+In these roles, I have authored/co-authored a number reports, including:

 - Colin Mackie, Environmental Due Diligence in Global Value Chains: A study to inform interpretation of key terms within a cross-sectoral EU directive (November 2020) (a report commissioned by Amnesty International, European Coalition for Corporate Justice (ECCJ), Fern, Forest Peoples Programme (FPP), Friends of the Earth Europe, and Global Witness).